sectioncritical/rp2040_ledstrip/docs/modes.md

 # LED Mode Commands

+**There have been a lot of changes since this was written and it is all out of date.
+These docs will be updated once development is settled down.**

 This is some preliminary documentation about how the commands work and the description of different blink modes.
 A lot of things are TBD, especially the arrangement of the LED strips in the vehicle.